astropy/astroquery/docs/hst/hst.rst

   http://archives.esac.esa.int/ehst-sl-server/servlet/data-action?RETRIEVAL_TYPE=POSTCARD&OBSERVATION_ID=\
   J6FL25S4Q&CALIBRATION_LEVEL=RAW&RESOLUTION=256

-This will download the postcard for the observation 'J8VP03010' with low resolution (256) and it will store it in a tar called 'raw_postcard_for_J6FL25S4Q.tar'.
+This will download the postcard for the observation 'J8VP03010' with low resolution (256) and it will stored in a tar called 'raw_postcard_for_J6FL25S4Q.tar'.
 Resolution of 1024 is also available.

 ---------------------------
 3. Getting Hubble artifacts